PhilSorgenfrei/ML_models/README.md

 # tensorflow_notes

-Some notes on tensorflow (mostly my beginner notes)
+Some notes on (and exercises with) tensorflow (mostly at a beginner level).

+Most of the notebooks here are a work in progress